Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN Design Methodology

-As a method to realize FAS, the proposed PRBFN-FAS adopts standard FAS parameters, including the number of FAS ports $N$, the size $W\lambda$ and target correction.
-To realize its full potential, appropriate parameter selection is essential and we rely on previous work to select these.
+As a method to realize FAS, the proposed PRBFN-FAS adopts standard FAS parameters, including the number of FAS ports $N$, the size $W\lambda$ and thus the target correlation.
+To realize its full potential, appropriate parameter selection is essential.
 The target correlation is denoted as $\mathbf{C}_\text{obj}$ \cite{FAS_new_model}, and the $(i,j)$-th entry of $\mathbf{C}_\text{obj}$ is defined by (\ref{eqn2-4-a}), as

 Another key parameter is the FAS port density, denoted as $N/W$.
 Using previous results in \cite{FAS,FAMA}, the rate of increase in channel capacity and multiplexing gain significantly decreases as the FAS port density satisfies $N/W \geq 10$.
 Considering the increasing design complexity with higher port density, we maintain $N/W = 10$ as a sufficient condition in the following PRBFN-FAS designs.